ndsl7109256/mado/README.md

 * macOS: `brew install sdl2 jpeg libpng`
 * Ubuntu Linux / Debian: `sudo apt install libsdl2-dev libjpeg-dev libpng-dev`

+For those who want to run demo program with VNC as the backend, it is necessary to install the [aml](https://github.com/any1/aml) and [neatvnc](https://github.com/any1/neatvnc) libraries.
+Please note that using package managers like apt might install outdated versions of these libraries.
+To ensure you have the latest versions, we recommend cloning the source code from their respective GitHub repositories and building them with the guide from their README.

 ### Configuration

 Configure via [Kconfiglib](https://pypi.org/project/kconfiglib/), you should select either SDL